 - Temporary turn off all your antivirus or firewall programs.

 - Download the latest Razer Synapse 2 installer from Razer website.

 - Install Razer Synapse 2 and open it.
 It should now be able to detect your mouse, keyboard, headset or Firefly again.

-By uninstalling your problem keyboard, mouse or other device’s driver, it allows Windows and Razer Synapse to detect the device again as if it is a brand new device.
-Doing this should fix the Razer Synapse not detecting keyboard, mouse or headset issue in Windows 10.
+By uninstalling the device driver, Windows and Razer Synapse can detect the device as if it were a brand new device.
+This should solve the issue of Razer Synapse not detecting your keyboard, mouse, or headset in Windows 10.

-You may also like: Keyboard or Mouse Not Working After Windows 10 Update.
+Related issue: Keyboard or Mouse Not Working After Windows 11/10 Update

 Why is there no driver download from Razer website?

 Razer Synapse is a cloud-based driver software that is designed to automatically detect and install the right drivers for your devices.
 When you connect a Razer peripheral to your computer, Razer Synapse will automatically download and install the necessary drivers for that device.
 This means that there is no need to download drivers from the Razer website separately.